janbodnar/Java-Skolenie/io/directory_contents.md

 # List directory contents

-# List directory contents

-## Directory definition

 *Directory* is an organizing unit in a computer's file system for storing and
 locating files.
 Directories are hierarchically organized into a tree of
 directories.
 Directories have parent-child relationships.

-We can use the following built-in Java classes to list directory contents:

-- java.nio.file.Files
-- java.io.File

 ## Non-recursively with Files.list